cabarius/ToyBox/ToyBox/README.txt

 ﻿
 # Brief Description
 Toy Box is a cute and playful mod in the spirit of Bag of Tricks and Cheat Menu but with a little different focus .
-It provides a powerful and convenient way to edit the party composition, stats, features, search and add Feats, Features, Items, etc. In addition it provides a dozen or so cheats popular in the big Kingmaker mods
+It provides a powerful and convenient way to edit the party composition, stats, search and add Feats, Features, Items, etc. to party members.
+It has over 190 cheats, tweaks and quality of life improvements for Pathfinder: WoTR.

 # Detailed Description

-Toy Box is a cute and playful mod in the spirit of Bag of Tricks and Cheat Menu but with a little different focus .
-It provides a powerful and convenient way to edit the party composition, stats, features, search and add Feats, Features, Items, etc. In addition it provides a dozen or so cheats popular in the big Kingmaker mods In addition it provides some canned cheats based on the normally disabled console cheat commands.
-Please backup your save before using.

-Current features include
+Now with 190+ Cheats, Tweaks and Quality of Life Improvements
+    Tweaks: 72
+    Party Editor: 64
+    Search 'n Pick: 53 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1

 Ver 1.1.9
-    Kingdom Resource Editing
-    Selector to allow you to move through other units during combat (real-time and turn based) Infinite Abilities and Spell Casts
+    Kingdom Resource Editing (Finances, Materials, Divine Favors) Selector to allow you to move through other units during combat (real-time and turn based) Infinite Abilities and Spell Casts
     Disable Fog of War